Bronwyn Lea

 Bronwyn Lea is a contemporary Australian poet, academic and editor.

 Biography

 Born in Tasmania, Lea grew up in Queensland and Papua New Guinea, moving to San Diego to study at California State University.
 She completed a PhD titled "The way into stone; To dwell in possibility: Social roles of the poet" at University of Queensland (UQ) in 2005 and as of 2021 is a full professor and head of the School of Communication and Arts at UQ.

-She was a member of the Literature Board of the Australia Council from 2005–2008.
+She was a member of the Literature Board of the Australia Council from 2005 to 2008.

+She was Poetry Editor of Meanjin from 2006 to 2023.

 Lea appeared in two events at the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.